BSD Back-to-Buildings Family Guide

 - In-school volunteers are not permitted at this time.

 Please do not send your student to school if he/she is ill

 If your child is sick - even with mild symptoms - please keep your child home from school and notify your child’s school that your student is ill.

 If your student’s symptoms are related to a chronic condition, contact the school and follow school policies for chronic condition management.

-Please contact your health care provider about serious illness, including any fever of 100.4°F or higher
+Please contact your health care provider immediately about serious illness, including any fever of 100.4°F or higher.

 To help protect all students, please notify the school if your child is diagnosed with any of these diseases:

 - E. coli diarrhea

 The school will protect your private information as required by law.
 RCW 70.02, Washington’s Health Care Information Access and Disclosure Act.